Mohitjadaun2026/Test-FileManagementSystem/docs/frontend/services-and-state.md

 - This service manually sets Authorization header using `authHeaders()`.
 - Interceptor also adds bearer token globally; this is currently redundant but functional.
+- Dashboard fallback may use `myList()` for users without global record-overview access.

+## `AdminService`

+Responsibilities:

+- list admin-visible users
+- enable/disable users
+- fetch file counts per user
+- delete all files for a user

+This service targets `/api/admin/**` and is used by the admin users page.

 ## `AuthInterceptor`